Advertising network

-An ad network, or online advertising network, is a business that links advertisers with websites or apps that want to show ads.
-Its main job is to find ad space that is available from a lot of publishers and match it with advertisers who want to reach certain groups of people.
+An advertising network or ad network is a business that links advertisers with websites or apps that want to show ads.
+Its primary purpose is to match advertisers with ad publishers to fill ad space.

-Ad networks used to mean networks for TV or print ads, but now they mostly mean networks for online ads.
-The main difference between traditional and online ad networks is the technology they use.
+Ad networks have expanded from primarily TV and print advertising to online advertising.
 Online networks use a central ad server to send, follow, and measure ads in real time.
-Compared to older, non-digital media, this lets you target better, track performance better, and get more detailed reports.
+Compared to older, non-digital media, this allows companies to better target audiences, track performance, and get more detailed reports.